relectric-car-team/systems/README.md

 `poetry run python -m systems`

-If you're on VS Code, I also have the docstrings through the [__Python Docstring Generator__ extension](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring) on the Google docstring configuration. (we can definitely change the format if you guys want i just think the google config looks beautiful).
-If you're on some other editor then rip.
+If you're on VS Code, you should consider using the [__Python Docstring Generator__ extension](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring) on the Google docstring configuration.
+If you prefer other editors, please make sure your commits follow the current docstring convention.

 ### Using Docker (beta)

-*currently only supported on Linux and MacOS - use WSL 2 on Windows*
+*Natively only supported on Linux and MacOS - use WSL 2 on Windows*

 1. Clone this repository `git clone https://github.com/relectric-car-team/systems`
 2. `cd` into the `systems` folder